AdobeDocs/experience-manager-forms-cloud-service.en/help/themes.md

 ## About the Theme Editor {#about-the-theme-editor}

-Theme Editor is a business-user and web-designer/developer friendly interface that provides functionalities required to specify the styling of various adaptive form <!-- and interactive communication --> elements easily.
+Theme Editor is a business-user and web-designer/developer friendly interface that provides functionalities required to specify the styling of various Adaptive Form <!-- and interactive communication --> elements easily.
 When you create a theme, it is stored as a separate entity like forms <!--  , interactive communications, letters, document fragments, and data dictionaries-->.

 The Theme Editor lets you customize styles of the components styled in a theme.
 You can customize how a form <!-- or interactive communication --> looks on a device.

 The Theme Editor is divided in two panels:

 * **Canvas** - Appears on the right side.
-It shows a sample adaptive form <!--  or interactive communication --> in which all styling changes reflect instantly.
+It shows a sample Adaptive Form <!--  or interactive communication --> in which all styling changes reflect instantly.
 You can also select objects directly from the canvas to look up styles associated with them, and to edit these styles.
 A device resolution ruler on the top governs the Canvas.
 Selecting a resolution breakpoint from the ruler shows the preview of the sample form <!--  or interactive communication --> for the respective resolution.
 Canvas is discussed in detail [below](themes.md#using-canvas).

 * **Sidebar**- Appears on the left side.
 It has the following items: